 In alphabetical order by first name

 Beth Hampson is an educator who has always brought a social justice perspective to her teaching.
-Beth first understood the inequality in American education as an undergraduate in Washington DC.
-After graduating, she worked for Head Start coming face-to-face with systemic economic inequality.
+Beth first understood the inequality in American education as an undergraduate in Washington, DC.
+After graduating, she worked for Head Start coming face to face with systemic economic inequality.
 She supported poor, underserved families, preparing them for kindergarten.
 As a classroom teacher Beth developed curricula that asked students to take the perspective of the oppressed, teaching American colonialism from the perspective of Native Americans, for example.
 Beth currently works with schools to implement restorative justice.
 The current approach to discipline in most schools asks, “What rule was broken?”
-“Who broke the rule?”
-And “What is the consequence?”
-This approach creates a system of suspension, re-offence and higher drop out rates.
+“Who broke the rule?” and “What is the consequence?”
+This approach creates a system of suspension, re-offense, and higher drop-out rates.
 Poor and minority students are disproportionately impacted by this approach.
-Restorative justice shifts the paradigm asking rather, “Who was harmed?”
-“What do they need?”
-“How can the harm be repaired?”
-This approach repairs relationships, supports victims and offenders, leads to fewer suspensions, reduces repeat offences, builds relationships and tolerance, and results in less disruptive and bullying behavior, ultimately improving school climate.
+Restorative justice shifts the paradigm, asking rather, “Who was harmed?”
+“What do they need?” and “How can the harm be repaired?”
+This approach repairs relationships, supports victims and offenders, leads to fewer suspensions, reduces repeat offenses, builds relationships and tolerance, and results in less disruptive and bullying behavior, ultimately improving school climate.
 Beth lives in Melrose and is excited to work with WPCR as a co-facilitator.

 Margaret Bad Warrior

 Marian Leighton Levy